g3zil/docs/Event_Spectrograms/Geomag_Storm_TID_Analysis_18Jan2026.md

    begins to fade after approximately 01:18 UTC, which is why the selected window ends at 01:15 UTC rather than running longer.

-A slow wavetrain with period ~80–100 min and Doppler amplitude ±0.7–1.5 Hz dominated all four station traces.
+In the results shown below, a slow wavetrain with period ~80–100 min and Doppler amplitude ±0.7–1.5 Hz dominated all four station traces.
 The waveform shape is similar across stations, with AA6BD (NE of N6RFM/5) and AC0G_ND (N) clearly leading N6RFM/5, while W7LUX (W) is approximately synchronous